Advertisement MPU article

 Your chance to get creative at breakfast time Olive Magazine / Immediate Media CoSmoothies don’t just come in glasses.
 This Instagram-worthy blended delight is packed full of tasty fruit and calcium-rich yoghurt.
 Get creative and top it with a range of fruit, veg and other healthy tidbits like bee pollen, chia seeds, maple syrup, goji berries, blueberries, cucumber and more.
 Then mix it all up together and eat it!Breakfast smoothie bowl recipe at Olive Magazine

 Delicious, fresh and perfect for satisfying those sweet tooth cravings Olive Magazine / Immediate Media CoWith nuts, oats and bananas, this smoothie makes for a tasty, protein-rich start to the day, but it’s equally suited to post-ride recovery.
 The bananas and oats provide slow-release carbohydrates, and the honey and strawberries add natural sugar for an energy hit.
 Strawberry and almond breakfast smoothie recipe at Olive Magazine

+Fresh and zesty, with loads of vitamins, this frozen smoothie is also the perfect cooling drink for after you’ve finished a hard ride Olive Magazine / Immediate Media CoWhen you’re hot and sweaty after a hard ride, an icy milkshake or drink can be sorely tempting.
+Get your slushy fix and added vitamins by whipping up this tasty treat.
 One extra tip is to substitute fresh mango for a frozen mango and banana fruit mix, or something similar.
 They last for ages, are perfect for giving you that cooling icy blast, and can work out cheaper.

 A delicious start to the day, or the perfect quick pre-ride energy boost saraidasilva / GettyMango, banana, orange juice, honey.
 Simple!
 If you’re in a rush in the morning this is a great option for starting your day.
 The banana has slow-release carbohydrates, and the sugar in the orange juice, mango and honey will give you some get-up-and-go energy.
 Morning smoothie recipe at Olive Magazine

 We love the crazy green colour of this smoothie!
 Olive Magazine / Immediate Media Co

 Don’t let the green colour put you off — this smoothie is seriously good.
 With loads of green vegetables including spinach, cucumber and avocado, plus a dash of green fruit too form of kiwi and lime, it packs a serious protein punch.
 Whip it up for breakfast or as a post-ride pick me up.